ipfs-inactive/bifrost-gateway/docs/environment-variables.md

 ### `PROXY_GATEWAY_URL`

-Single URL or a comma separated list of Gateway endpoints that support `?format=block|car` responses.
-This is used by default with `http://127.0.0.1:8080` unless `STRN_ORCHESTRATOR_URL` is set.
+Single URL or a comma separated list of Gateway endpoints that support `?format=block|car|ipns-record` responses.
+Either this variable of `STRN_ORCHESTRATOR_URL` must be set.

+If you're gateway does not support `?format=ipns-record`, you can use `IPNS_RECORD_GATEWAY` to override the gateway address from which to retrieve IPNS Records from.

+### `IPNS_RECORD_GATEWAY`

+Single URL or a comma separated list of Gateway endpoints that support `?format=ipns-record`.
+This is used for IPNS Record routing.
+If not set, the value of `PROXY_GATEWAY_URL` will be used.

+`IPNS_RECORD_GATEWAY` also supports [Routing V1 HTTP API](https://specs.ipfs.tech/routing/http-routing-v1/)
+for IPNS Record routing.
+To use it, the provided URL must end with `/routing/v1`.

 ## Saturn Backend